Skip to contents

 Generalized additive model

-Finally, the analyst can specify a generalized additive model using syntax from package mgcv.
+The analyst can specify a generalized additive model using syntax from package mgcv (Wood 2006), and parsed into TMB using an interface developed by sdmTMB (Anderson et al. n.d.).
 For example this might involve:

 count ~ year + offset(log_area) + s(depth) + s(species, bs="re")